Astrid Lindgren's plays: Huvudsaken är att man är frisk

-Lena and Monika are alone with Lena's sister Nobban.
-Nobban is only eleven years old and is her sisters' pain in the neck.
+Lena and Monika are alone with Lena's sister Nobban, who is only eleven years old and is her sisters' pain in the neck.
 Nobban is always in a good mood and lives according to the motto The main thing is that you are healthy.
 Not even the bad weather spoils her mood.
-The girls listen to the radio.
-They hear that a dangerous robber is in the area.
+The girls listen to the radio and hear that a dangerous robber is in the area.
 While Monika and Lena go into a store, Nobban stays home.
 Later, Klas, a friend of Nobban's brother Göran, comes into the house Nobban is scared at first, but finally realizes that it is Klas.
 Soon Göran arrives at the house as well.
 Nobban and Göran decide to scare the other girls.
 They want to pretend that Klas is the robber the police is looking for.
 Klas disguises himself as the robber and gets an old broken revolver.
-The girls, however, hear the plan.
-They go into the house unnoticed by the others.
+The girls, however, hear the plan, and they go into the house unnoticed by the others.

 Monika and Lena plan to teach Klas a lesson.
 Lena suggests to contact the police to tell them that they saw someone who looks exactly like the robber near the house.
-No sooner said than done.
-Now the girls hope that the police will be on their way and that Klas will get into trouble.
+The girls hope that the police will be on their way and that Klas will get into trouble.
 Meanwhile, the boys hide in the woodshed and Nobban goes into a shop.
 Lena and Monika, however, remain alone in the house.
 Suddenly there is a knock on the door.
-Fritjof Karlsson-Rask-Fagerlund enters.
-He is the robber the police is looking for.
-He threatens Lena and Monika with a gun.
-However, the girls believe that it is Klas and make fun of the robber.
+Fritjof Karlsson-Rask-Fagerlund enters and is the robber the police is looking for.
+He threatens Lena and Monika with a gun, but the girls believe that it is Klas and make fun of the robber.
 Only when the girls see his birthmark do they recognize who he is.